To support Life University while empowering and enriching the lives of its students’, alumni and friends worldwide.

 Office of Development, University Advancement Division

-build multilevel partnerships with all constituencies to deliver significant and meaningful resources and opportunities, and
+· Building multi-level partnerships to deliver significant and meaningful resources and opportunities.

 All fundraising on behalf of the University, including funding requests for individual departments and student clubs and organizations must go through the Office of Development, University Advancement Division before being approved.
 Also, LIFE employees and students are prohibited from soliciting alumni for personal projects.